-Figure 10: Community's risk perceptions regarding their chances of getting Coronavirus (N=1997)
+Figure 10: Community's risk perceptions regarding their chances of geeting Corona Virus (N=1996)

-There is a low risk perception related COVID-19 and 57% believe they have little chance of infection.
+Their is a low risk perception related to COVID-19 and 57% believe they have little chance of infection.

-99% of the slum population perceived that wearing a mask or cloth while leavina home would reduce chances of getting COVID-19.
-Only 16% physical distancing and mentioned hand-washing with soap as effective ways to prevent COVID-19.
-Figure 11 presents the community's perceptions regarding personal behaviours/ways to prevent COVID-19.
+that wearing a mask or cloth while leaving home would reduce their chances of getting COVID-19.
+Only 16% cited physical distancing and 13% mentioned handwashing with soap as effective ways to prevent COVID-19.
+Figure 11 presents the community's perceptions regarding personal behaviors/ways to prevent COVID-19.